 Most liberal arts colleges are in a significant transitional time insofar as faculty leadership is concerned: long-time faculty leaders are being replaced by a newer and usually younger cohort of faculty who often have not had the opportunity to develop leadership competencies.
 This can be particularly problematic in this challenging time when institutional goals and faculty priorities must be brought into alignment, whether at the departmental level or at the institutional level of governance.

-Four years ago the Great Lakes Colleges Association, with funding from the Andrew W. Mellon Foundation, developed the GLCA Academic Leadership and Innovation (GALI) Institute, a program designed to engage faculty in understanding the sometimes conflicting, often misunderstood, and nearly invariably complex factors that must be considered in decision making and problem solving in liberal arts institutions.
+In 2006 the Great Lakes Colleges Association, with funding from the Andrew W. Mellon Foundation, developed the GLCA Academic Leadership and Innovation (GALI) Institute, a program designed to engage faculty in understanding the sometimes conflicting, often misunderstood, and nearly invariably complex factors that must be considered in decision making and problem solving in liberal arts institutions.
 Chief academic officers send faculty teams (three to five people, typically early to mid-career) to go through a sequence of workshop activities designed to help them gain insight into (a) the multiplicity of external factors influencing our institutions; (b) the process involved in developing plans for, and successfully implementing, a mission-driven institution; and (c) principles of constructive negotiation and decision making at the level of faculty governance committees and department meetings.
 In addition, each team brings an institutional challenge, typically identified by the faculty team in consultation with their chief academic officer, to which the team applies what they have learned to develop a solution, in consultation with their faculty peers, to take back home.
 This program helps foster skills of academic leadership and constructive problem solving that will allow the rising generation of faculty leaders to engage in governance more effectively.

 The specific elements of a GALI Institute workshop include: